mbaumgarten76-gif/Altered-TCG-Card-Database-1/README.md

 # <img src="https://www.altered.gg/apple-touch-icon.png" width="32" alt="Altered.gg Logo"/> Altered TCG Card Database

-## Goal
+## 🎯 Goal
-This project aims to gather all non unique cards from the **Altered** TCG in a community-driven repository, in all available languages, without overloading the official servers with API requests.
+This project aims to provide a **community-driven repository** of all **non-unique cards** from the **Altered TCG**,
+available in every supported language.

+The purpose is to reduce unnecessary load on the official Altered API servers.
-Repeated API calls can trigger throttling or server overload.
-We therefore recommend using this local JSON database first before making HTTP requests.
+Since repeated API calls may trigger throttling or overload, we recommend using this local JSON database first
+before sending new HTTP requests to the official API.

 ---